UWCS/prog-comp-24-opt/README.md

 ***Note for 1st Years: you don't need to attempt/complete this problem in order to obtain a PDP point.
 That being said, it's a fun challenge, so we recommend you give it a go anyway ~~(and might help with future courseworks...)~~***

-Open `optimise.py`.
+Open `optimise.py` in the `bonus` directory.
 What does it do?
 Great question!
 That's not your problem.
 All we want you to do is make it run as fast as possible.

 ### Rules